-Bachelor of Music (Four-Year) Bachelor of Music Therapy (Four-Year) Bachelor of Arts (Major in Music, Four-Year) Bachelor of Arts (Major in Music, Three-Year) For details regarding the requirements of these programs, see the ACADEMIC PROGRAMS section of this calendar.
+Bachelor of Music (Four-Year) Bachelor of Music Therapy (Four-Year) Bachelor of Arts (Major in Music, Four-Year) Bachelor of Arts (Major in Music, Three-Year)

+For details regarding the requirements of these programs, see the ACADEMIC PROGRAMS section of this calendar.

-- 1. Since many of the following courses assume a basic knowledge of music, the course MUSC-1030 Rudiments of Music often appears as a prerequisite in the descriptions.
-Students may gain exemption from that prerequisite by passing the rudiments proficiency test during the registration period. - 2.
+- 1. Since many of the following courses assume a basic knowledge of music, the prerequisite is often expressed as 'rudiments of music'.
+Students may demonstrate that they meet the prerequisite by passing the rudiments proficiency test during their application process or during the registration period.
+Students who have not gained the necessary proficiency may enrol for group or individual instruction in rudimentary music theory through CMU's Community School of Music and the Arts. - 2.
 All new students planning to register in Individual Applied Music Studies, whether as a minor or a major, must complete an auditioning process.
 Auditions occur during the spring preceding entry to studies at CMU as well as during the registration period and will require students to perform a minimum of two pieces or movements in contrasting style. - 3.
 The following courses qualify as Church Music courses.
 MUSC-2300 Music Ministry and Resources MUSC-2310 Hymnology MUSC-2320 Liturgy and Artistic Expression MUSC-2330 Leading Music and Worship MUSC-3310 Church Renewal and Music in the Twentieth Century